- 8:30 – Staff arrival time

 - 9:00 – School bell

-The school has 5 lessons per day and we offer after school activities that include football, badminton, debate club, baking club and knitting club.
+The school has 6 lessons per day.
 We are wanting to develop additional activities based on the discussions that we have held with the Student School Council and the Oak Tree High School Parents group.

 The school uniform comprises of a plain black “Abaya” (no ornamentation or patterns), plain grey opaque scarf (no cotton scarfs), black school cardigan, black socks and black shoes.
 A tidy, clean and presentable appearance, in accordance to an Islamic ethos and dress code, must be observed at all times.
 The garments MUST be plain, modest in nature and hence should be loose and comfortable in fit.
 Images other than the school logo on any item of clothing will not be permitted.
 All pupils must wear secure scarves (i.e. hair must not be revealed and must not be loose so as to expose hair during the day).